MarufZak/study-logs/grokking-web-application-security/README.md

 ![Clickjacking](./assets/clickjacking.png)

 What we want is prevent the websites to embed our website as an iframe.
 We can use `frame-ancestors <websites>` CSP directive for this.
 In older browsers protection can be achieved with `X-Frame-Options` response header.

+### Cross-site scripting inclusion

+Scripts, unlike HTML or JSON, are not protected by same-origin policy.
+They can be loaded with `script` tag, and executed.
+Suppose the server responds with javascript with some data file based on user cookies.
+Hacker can use `script` tag and load the javascript whenever someone enters the evil website, and steal sensitive data.

+I also observed that if javascript file response includes CORS policy, when loaded with plain `script` tag, the code loads executes, but with `type=module` it doesn’t, and fails because of CORS.